apache/nuttx/Documentation/platforms/arm/stm32l5/boards/stm32l562e-dk/index.rst

      return TFM_PLAT_ERR_SUCCESS;
    }

-The third chage is required, since current NuttX does not support lazy FPU register stacking any longer.
+The third change is required, since current NuttX does not support lazy FPU register stacking any longer.
 Thus, this must be disabled for the TF-M secure code as well::